 Field: Secondary Air Inlet Node Name

 This field specifies the name of the node providing air to the secondary/wet side of the cooler.
-Typically this node could appear in an outdoor air node list or be part of an air system loop.Field: Sensor Node Name
+Typically this node could appear in an outdoor air node list or be part of an air system loop.

+Field: Secondary Air Outlet Node Name

+This alpha input field is the name of the secondary air side outlet node.

+Field: Sensor Node Name

 This field specifies the name of a node that will provide system air temperature setpoint information.
 A separate SetpointManager object should be setup to update this node.